HITECHCRIME/HC_SG118_Inner_State/README.md

-i dieeed let me tell your humble tries then go not your fault this ain't as easy as a thought flow moment arrives, i catch a glimpse, most scenarios will crumble and fold causes undefined but you'll feel like newly born child every single time an idea comes up spike
+i dieeed let me tell your humble tries then go not your fault this ain't as easy as a thought flow moment arrives, i catch a glimpse (to unfold) most scenarios will crumble and fold causes undefined but you'll feel like wanted to unfold stories told

+newly born child
-all this for one of several purposes yah testing, selection, behavioural capacity what festering definition of will
+every single time an idea comes up spike all this for one of several purposes yah testing, selection, behavioural capacity what festering definition of will